SotaYoshida/NuclearToolkit.jl/docs/src/contributing.md

 end
 ```

+!!! note
     When you want to add a new API to the package, which can be called in Julia REPL, you need to export it at `src/NuclearToolkit.jl`.

 ## LICENSE

-Any contribution from you will be under the MIT License, as well as the package itself.
+Any contribution from you will be under the [MIT License](https://opensource.org/licenses/MIT), as well as the package itself.
 Feel free to contact to @SotaYoshida if that's a concern.